| Type: | Package |

 Description

-Calculation of density function, cumulative distribution function, equicoordinate quantile function and survival function, and random numbers generation for Cook-Johnson’s multivariate uniform distribution with a scalar parameter parm
+Calculation of density function, cumulative distribution function, equicoordinate quantile function and survival function, and random numbers generation for Cook-Johnson’s multivariate uniform distribution with a scalar parameter parm.

 Usage